mattygiedt/zeromq/README.md

 ### Radio / Dish
 ZMQ does multicast.
 Technically, I think there is / was support for transmitting UDP previous to these socket types, but not 100 delta.
 Anyway, here's a working example!

-The `radio` socket publishes multicast packets to a given group, defined as a `char *`.
+The `radio` socket publishes multicast packets to a given per-message group.
 This is similar to the `PUB/SUB` but less wonky than using message parts to denote envelopes.
-The group defined here is `"//eqty/aapl"`, which both the radio and dish use.
+The `dish` socket joins `char *` group(s) to receive messages.
+This is similar to the pub `zmq::sockopt::subscribe` workflow, but again less wonky.
+You want the radio to broadcast messages to a group that your dish sockets have joined, with each socket type using the same multicast address.

-Radio publishes `Hello World` plus the `for_loop` counter value, dish simply prints out the contents of the message it receives.
+Radio publishes `Hello World` plus the `for_loop` counter value to the `"//eqty/aapl"` group.
+Dish joins `"//eqty/aapl"` and simply prints out the contents of the message it receives.
 Connect multiple dish sockets and watch the magic happen.
 The included address `"udp://239.192.0.1:7500"` works for me, might need to change for you; I am many things, but a network admin is not one of them.
 ```
   // zmq_radio.cc
   typename common::RadioTraits::RadioSocket radio;